 Your accounts payable procedures are a bit different then the other accounting processes.
-Those represented processes where the focus was on reducing the size of assets (inventory or accounts receivable procedure) or expenses (marketing) and increasing the velocity or cycle time.
-In accounts payable, our focus is on increasing the size of assets while maintaining a solid credit rating and increasing the process velocity.
+Those other accounting cycles represent processes where the focus is on reducing the size of assets (inventory or accounts receivable procedure) or expenses (marketing) and increasing the cycle time (faster turns).

 If your organization has $500,000 in accounts payable each month…STOP!
 We can find $250,000 in savings right here!
 “Where?”, you ask.
-Increasing payables velocity by 25% will produce $125,000 in cash plus $125,000 from automating tasks, taking more discounts, and managing the process better.
+Increasing payables velocity by 25% will produce $125,000 in cash plus $125,000 from automating tasks using AP automation software, taking more discounts, and managing the process better.

 Payable Procedures Case Study

 We then designed and implemented a process to increase their use of payables and discounts, improve their payables cycle efficiency, and tie it to their purchasing and receivable cycles.
-We then reinvested $50,000 back into an Enterprise Resource Planning (ERP) program to automate some of the processes that weren’t automated already.
+And then reinvested $50,000 back into an Enterprise Resource Planning (ERP) program to automate some of the processes that weren’t automated already.

 The purchasing metrics we developed reduced their purchasing and payables expenses by 25% and increased their efficiency from 50% to 75% within 2 months of implementing the new procedures.
 With these new processes and reports, the company now tracks payables cycle efficiency and average days payables.

 9 Methods to Help Your Accounts Payable Procedures